Arvinth-Krishna/Reco-PC-Server/README.md

 		- photo

 * !cmd "*command*"
-	> executes *command* in cmd.exe
+	> Executes *command* in cmd.exe

 * !clip *text*
-	> copy the message to your PC's Clipboard.
+	> Copy the message to your PC's Clipboard.

 		e.g: !clip Copy this text to PC's Clipboard

 * !echo *status*
-	> turns on or off !cmd and !powershell command echo in chat.
+	> Turns on or off !cmd and !powershell command echo in chat.
 When turned on, the command return will be sent to chat.

 		e.g: !echo on (or) !echo off

 * !file *command* or !file *command* *path*
-	> browses, saves and retrieves files from or to your computer.
+	> Browses, saves and retrieves files from or to your computer.

 		e.g: !file relative ..
 		list of commands: